aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shape/officeinteropshapeid/_index.md

 ---
 title: OfficeInteropShapeId
 second_title: Aspose.Sildes for .NET API Reference
-description: Gets unique shape identifier in slide scope.
+description: Returns a slide-scoped unique identifier that remains constant for the lifetime of the shape and lets PowerPoint or interop code reliably reference the shape from anywhere in the document.
 Read-only UInt32.
-See also UniqueIdaspose.slides/shape/uniqueid for getting unique shape identifier in presentation scope.
+See also UniqueIdaspose.slides/shape/uniqueid.
 type: docs
 weight: 190
 url: /aspose.slides/shape/officeinteropshapeid/